 To help you better understand Colorado’s rehabilitation programs for drug offenders, our Colorado criminal defense lawyers discuss the following frequently-asked-questions, below:

-- 1. What is pretrial diversion of misdemeanor drug charges in Colorado?
+- 1. What is pretrial diversion of misdemeanor drug charges?

 - 2. What is “wobbler” sentencing for low-level drug felonies?